-Finally, if you notice a particular transaction raises red flags that may indicate it's fraudulent, then the best practice is to refund the transaction and forfeit the sale.
-Going against your better judgment and processing a transaction that may be fraudulent is not worth the cost of a potential chargeback if it does turn out to be fraudulent.
+Finally, if you notice a particular transaction raises red flags that may indicate it's fraudulent, then the best practice is not to process it, refund the transaction, and forfeit the sale.
+Going against your better judgment and processing a transaction that may be fraudulent is not worth the cost of potential chargeback fees if it does turn out to be fraudulent.

 If you have the option to process a transaction as card-present instead of card-not-present if the customer is physically present, then it is best to run the transactions in a manner that is considered to be card-present through a terminal or piece of equipment.
 However, if it is not possible, then by following these guidelines you can help protect your business and your customers' payment information.

 As more and more customers complete transactions online and on their mobile devices, card-not-present transactions will continue to increase, and it is important to make sure you're abiding by the best practices so you can avoid payment fraud and chargebacks.
 By following the best practices outlined in this blog post, you can protect your business and your customers from data breaches, chargebacks, and other financial crimes.